 One of those ethics is humbleness.
 One becomes humble by realising that the teacher has a higher knowledge than his own.
 In that way, a student becomes humble and gives respect.

 - We may not forget that the kungfu education is based on chinese culture, with it's typical chinese family values.
 This is very important for the proper learning process of the student.

-- Should the students' ego grow too big with the growth of his kungfu standard and he doesn't give respect anymore (even up to becoming big-headed); well; in that case he will block himself for further learning.
+- Should the students' ego grow too big with the growth of his kungfu standard and he doesn't give respect anymore; well; in that case he will block himself for further learning.
 In general, most sifu's will change their teaching policy.